N1ghtCodes/N1ghtCodes/README.md

 I am currently coding a high performance music bot.\
 You can join the bot server here: https://discord.gg/x8pNZCXpZ4

+#### If anyone wants to help me with the bot join the bot's server.

 <br><br>
 ## 🌱 Studies